ezeamin/mail-service-tfi/README.md

 This is a web service developed in Python with Flask.
 You can run the web service by following the instructions below.

-1. First, be sure to create a `config.py` file with the content of the `config.sample.py` file.
+1. First, be sure to create a `.env` file with the content of the `.env.sample` file.
 This info will be used to connect to the email server.
 Be careful with the credentials you use.

 2. Then, run the web service by executing the following command:
     ```